seatable/seatable-scripts/manual/plugins/common.md

 Arguments

-* value: The value corresponding to the date type column
+* value: the value corresponding to the date column
-* columnData: The data configuration attribute of the column corresponding to the date type column
+* columnData: the data configuration attribute of the column corresponding to the date column

 Example